 I find it impressive how some people can juggle work or studies, social commitments, language learning all at once.
 It’s hugely motivating and it keeps me want to try my best.
 Sometimes, though, I get to the point where language study starts becoming one more source of stress in my life.
 I try too hard to be productive and I get dangerously close to burning out.
 Been there?
 When that happens I slow down and tell myself that it’s not a major crime to break my schedule for as long as I need to recover.

-If you don’t believe me, I listed 5 situations when slow language learning is the way to go.
+Let’s have a look together at 5 situations when slow language learning is the way to go.

 Speaking is not your top priority